Internship FAQs

 How do I find an internship?

 There are a couple of ways to find an internship.
-First, the department regularly helps students get placed with city and county elected officials, political campaigns, government agencies, and a number of community-based nonprofits.
-Contact the department’s internship director (Professor Mary Currin-Percival) for more information on these opportunities and how to apply.
+First, the department regularly helps students get themselves placed with city and county elected officials, political campaigns, government agencies, and a number of community-based nonprofits.
+Contact the department’s Internship director (Dr. Mary Currin-Percival) for more information.
 Second, students can check internship listings on the websites for the city of San Jose and Santa Clara County.
 If an internship seems like a good fit, you can apply directly.
 Also, be sure to check with SJSU’s Career Center for new internship listings.
+Next, be sure to regularly check the Department of Political Science Instagram @sjsupolisci for internship opportunities.
+Finally, Dr. Currin-Percival will email opportunities directly to students enrolled in Pols 181 and Pols 181C students as she receives them.

 Is the Internship a course?